SNThxmas/ml_grasping/README.md

-# ml_grasping
+# Machine Learning Grasping
-A project to apply machine learning through the Cornell dataset for grasp detection.
+This project focuses on the application of machine learning using the Cornell dataset for grasp detection.